glacials/splits-io/docs/api.md

   -H "Content-Type: application/json" \
   -d '{"body":"a message body here"}'
 ```
-This endpoint sends a Chat Message to a raceable.
-The user and entrant fields will be inferred; only pass in a body
+Send a Chat Message to a raceable.
+All fields except `body` are inferred from your access token.
-parameter which should contain the message that you wish to post.
 </details>

 ### Websockets